Thursday, June 2, 2011

-Yesterday at The Kill Zone, Michelle Gagnon told us the best and worst writing advice she's ever gotten.
+The Kill Zone, Michelle Gagnon told us the best and worst writing advice she's ever gotten.
 There were some great tips here, some I've heard before and some I haven't.
 I definitely think keeping ones day-job is a good idea, for both financial and social reasons, and I've heard several people warn against spending too much on a publicist.

 One thing that I'll admit surprised me was the statistic Michelle gave about social networks.
 She said that only 4% of book sales come from Facebook and Twitter, and probably even less from writer-centered sites like GoodReads and Shelfari.
 4% is tiny, insignificant, minuscule, particularly compared to the percent of marketing effort most writers put into these sites.